 Or you can manually search for suitable users using your own twitter accounts (or tools you have) to find people who have a good amount of followers and meet your other search requirements.

 These influencers can then be used for either of these activities:

-- Content Outreach – Twitter users are a fantastic way to share your content directly with your audience, and especially easy to share with influential twitter users.
-However it’s essential to remember whatever you are asking them to share must be interesting to them and in the language they understand.
+- Content outreach – Twitter users are a fantastic way to share your content directly with your audience, and especially easy to share with influential twitter users.
+However, it is essential to remember whatever you are asking them to share must be interesting to them and in the language they understand.

 - For example if you had a Portuguese blog about the effect of climate change in South America you would contact influencers who speak and tweet in Portuguese (Brazilian Portuguese though!) and also who are interested in climate change issues.

-- Partnering Outreach – The other type of outreach is creating partnerships.
+- Partnering outreach – The other type of outreach is creating partnerships.
 This kind of outreach allows you to find influential people you can work with on specific projects i.e. promoting something of yours by writing a blog post, or creating a video.
 Relevance to interests and to the interests of their audience is key.
-For example if you were launching a new dog product in Italy you wouldn’t want to work with a German Tweeter who preferred cats would you?
+For example, if you were launching a new dog product in Italy, you would not want to work with a German Tweeter who preferred cats, would you?

 Lists are one of the best things twitter has to offer and are still under used.
 Lists allow any twitter user to categorize accounts into subjects or areas.
 This can be essential for separating out your interests into sections by user such as marketing outreach to PPC to content resources.
 Lists allow you to group people/content in one place.
 This can make searches for people and content easier and more time efficient.
 This can also be language or country focused, providing content from the right people for the right market any time you need it (with a bit of searching of course).